 What about my conversions at Amazon vs the others?

-In the last month with Amazon I converted at a rate of 5.5%.
+In the last month with my Amazon Affiliate site I converted at a rate of 5.5%.
 That would mean that I would’ve made 55 sales based on 1000 clicks.

 Anyway, here’s a quick conversion overview form the programs I tested: